innosevda/Price-tag-detection-recognition-app/README.md

 - **Text Recognition (OCR)**: Extracts text from detected price tags using Optical Character Recognition (OCR) technology.
 - **User-Friendly Interface**: Simple, intuitive UI designed for easy navigation by visually impaired users.

+## Team Members
+- **Fidan Yusifova** and **Sevda Aliyeva** – Data Scientists
+  - Oversee how models work and ensure the efficient functioning of the model pipeline.

+- **Ibrahim Aliyev** and **Tural Gasimov** – Mobile Developers
+  - Responsible for mobile app development and integration of the model pipeline into the app.

 ## Technologies Used
 - **Flutter** for cross-platform mobile app development.